Mary Craig Ministries

 AnswersInGenesis.org: The thousands of articles and media programs on this site answer questions about creation/evolution, dinosaurs, and much more.

-Note: We do not hold adamantly to a position as to how "young" the earth is, though Scripture doesn't seem to allow for an age of millions or billions of years.
-Neither is there any evidence of a "gap" allowing for a previous creation between Genesis 1:1 and 1:2, if the Hebrew is properly understood (other than possibly the angelic creation which could have been before the Genesis account).
-We believe in the interpretation of Genesis from beginning to end as being given by God word for word, including 6 literal "evenings and mornings" representing normal, consecutive days of creation in chapter 1 as understood by the Hebrews at the time it was given to them and as given to us now.
+We do not hold adamantly to a position as to how "young" the earth is, though Scripture doesn't seem to allow for an age of billions of years.
+Neither is there any evidence of a "gap" allowing for a previous creation between Genesis 1:1 and 1:2, if the Hebrew and context is properly understood (other than possibly the angelic creation which could have been before the Genesis account).
+We believe in the interpretation of Genesis from beginning to end as being given by God word for word, including six "evenings and mornings" representing normal, consecutive days of creation in chapter 1 as understood by the Hebrews at the time it was given to them and as given to us now.
+It's unlikely that a Genesis "day" and "evening" was 24 of our hours long at that time (the physical realm is not eternally "fixed" in every detail, not even the speed of light).
+But we don't believe a Genesis day could have been months or years of time.
+The bottom line is that it is exactly as God said in Genesis and for us to still understand where we don't have understanding yet.
 The web manager.

 Top of Page